LOLcat Translator

 - Copy the result or swap to decode lolcat text back to English

-To decode, type lolcat into the left box and click Swap before translating.
-The lolcat to english direction runs exactly the same way.
+To decode, type LOLcat into the left box and click Swap before translating.
+The lolcat to english direction works the same way.

 |---|---|